Absence of Unruh effect in polymer quantization: Introduction

-\emph{Introduction.} -- A challenging problem for any theory of quantum gravity is to make physical predictions which are within the reach of current experiments either directly or indirectly.
+A challenging problem for any theory of quantum gravity is to make physical predictions which are within the reach of current experiments either directly or indirectly.
 This problem originates from the fact that the energy scale accessible even by modern experiments are too small compared to the scale of quantum gravity namely the \emph{Planck scale}.
 On the other hand, for trans-Planckian modes, such a theory often makes significantly different physical predictions, as compared to those from standard \emph{quantum field theory} and \emph{general relativity}.
 For low-energy modes, such Planck-scale corrections are usually very small.
 Therefore, in order to confront a theory that modifies mainly Planck scale physics, one is often forced to look for physical phenomena which are dependent on the trans-Planckian modes yet may have physical implications in a relatively low energy regime.

-Unruh effect \cite{Fulling:1972md, Unruh:1976db,Crispino:2007eb} is considered to be an intriguing consequence of applying standard quantum field theory in a curved background \cite{Birrell1984quantum}.
-In particular, an \emph{uniformly accelerating} observer finds Fock vacuum state to be a \emph{thermal state} instead of being a zero particle state.
+Unruh effect \cite{Fulling:1972md, Unruh:1976db,Crispino:2007eb} is an intriguing consequence of standard quantum field theory in a curved background \cite{Birrell1984quantum}, in which an \emph{uniformly accelerating} observer finds Fock vacuum state to be a \emph{thermal state}.
 In order to obtain this thermal spectrum, as seen by the accelerating observer, one needs to include contributions even from the trans-Planckian modes, as seen by an \emph{inertial observer}.
 This particular feature makes Unruh effect to be a potentially important arena for understanding and exploring the implications of Planck-scale physics \cite{Padmanabhan:2009vy}.

 Polymer quantization \cite{Ashtekar:2002sn,Halvorson-2004-35}, the quantization method used in loop quantum gravity \cite{Ashtekar:2004eh,Rovelli2004quantum,Thiemann2007modern}, differs from Schrodinger quantization in several important ways when applied to a mechanical system.
 Firstly, apart from \emph{Planck constant} $\hbar$, it contains a new dimension-full parameter.
 In the context of quantum gravity, this new scale would correspond to \emph{Planck length} $L_p = \sqrt{\hbar G/c^3}$, where $G$ is Newton's constant of gravitation and $c$ is the speed of light.
 Secondly, instead of both, only one of the position and momentum is represented directly as an \emph{elementary operator} in the kinematical Hilbert space.
 The second operator is represented as exponential of its classical counterpart.
 These features together with a \emph{distinct} kinematical inner product make polymer quantization unitarily \emph{inequivalent} to Schrodinger quantization \cite{Ashtekar:2002sn}.
 Therefore, in principle, polymer quantization can lead to a different set of results compared to those from Schrodinger quantization.